Planetary type: Earth-like word.

 1 - Fatal exports.

 None of this is unique to Ishtar.
-Tidally locked planets tend to be hostile and alien in this way.
-There is something more to the planet and it is to be found under its surface.
+Tidally locked planets tend to be hostile and alien in this way, but there is something more to the planet and it is to be found under its surface.

 They look like dark diamonds.
 Organic compounds that seem to absorb light, they come from Ishtar's past life, a relic of an entire era populated by land creatures building incredibly strong shells to protect themselves from solar flares.
 Foreigners call them Tears of Ishtar: the more pragmatic locals call it meta-coal.
 It would be another planetary oddity if it did not have a very peculiar characteristic: meta-coal can be consumed by pseudonigella stellaris plants, enabling them to produce a very specific variety of dark red hyperdimensional crystals that are very well-suited for simple, disposable FTL vessels.